1947 Royal New Zealand Navy mutinies: Aftermath

-Over the course of the mutinies, around 20% of the sailors in the RNZN were either discharged or otherwise punished for their actions.
-All of those discharged following the Devonport mutiny lost 10% of their deferred pay, all of their accrued leave, and any backdated pay from the review.
+Over the course of the mutinies, around 20 per cent of the sailors in the RNZN were either discharged or otherwise punished for their actions.
+All of those discharged following the Devonport mutiny lost 10 per cent of their deferred pay, all of their accrued leave, and any backdated pay from the review.
 They were also denied access to veterans' benefits, such as training subsidies or housing assistance.
 On learning this, some sailors attempted to rejoin, but were prevented from doing so.
-No courts-martial were ever held.
+No courts-martial were held.
 Although anyone with a dishonourable discharge was prevented from employment in the public service or any government-owned or -operated organisation, the government applied the ban to the mutineers, even though their discharges were not marked as 'dishonourable'.
-This prevented many mutineers from seeking employment in jobs that used their learned skills; for example, the only non-military employer of telegraphists in New Zealand was the Post and Telegraph Department.
+This prevented many mutineers from seeking employment in jobs that used the skills learned; the only non-military employer of telegraphists in New Zealand was the Post and Telegraph Department.
 The mass discharge of sailors (including 121 with combat experience) set the development of the RNZN back by around ten years.
 The most immediate problem was with the cruiser Black Prince, which was to return to service in June after her refit.
-The lack of manpower led to the refit being suspended, and the cruiser was laid up in reserve: work did not resume until early 1952, and she was returned to service in 1953.
+The lack of manpower led to the refit being suspended, and the cruiser was laid up in reserve, the work did not resume until early 1952, and she was returned to service in 1953.